 Consider your training options.

-We always recommend on-site training, based off your stormwater permit, your SWPPP, your site conditions, and your staff's level of understanding.
-However, you can go about it other ways.
-There's training videos, webinars, computer based training with testing, training at conferences and seminars, etc. Figure out what works best for you and your staff.
+We always recommend on-site training, based on your stormwater permit, your SWPPP, your site conditions, and your staff's level of understanding.
+However, you can go about it in other ways.
+There are training videos, webinars, computer-based training with testing, training at conferences and seminars, etc. Figure out what works best for you and your staff.

 Stormwater training is better than a good idea... it's required.

-I hope you're not still wondering what is stormwater training.
+I hope you're not still wondering what stormwater training is!
 Break it down to its core values, and it's easy to understand and remember: Annual, documented comprehensive training covering your permit requirements and responsibilities done for as many employees as possible, and taught by a qualified person.

 Think to yourself, are you doing stormwater training?
 Do you have a program running, right now, that says we do annual training for all applicable employees?
 Have you done it yet this year?
 Was the training performed by someone who knew what they were doing?